ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 204: The domains exists
+ - 204: The domain exists
  - 404: The domain does not exist
  - 500: Internal error while accessing the domains